tayllan/awesome-algorithms/README.md

 * [MIT 18-409 - Topics in Theoretical Computer Science: An Algorithmist's Toolkit](https://ocw.mit.edu/courses/18-409-topics-in-theoretical-computer-science-an-algorithmists-toolkit-fall-2009/) - It covers a collection of geometric techniques that apply broadly in modern algorithm design.
 * [Udacity Intro to Algorithms](https://www.udacity.com/course/intro-to-algorithms--cs215) - Python-based Algorithms course.
 * [Algorithms in Motion](https://www.manning.com/livevideo/algorithms-in-motion) - Beginner's algorithms course with fun illustrations, based on the book Grokking Algorithms
+* [takeuforward](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/) This course is made for people who want to learn DSA from A to Z for free in a well-organized and structured manner
 * ~~[YogiBearian YouTube Channel](https://www.youtube.com/channel/UCv3Kd0guxD5KWQtP---9D6g) - Lots of well-explained videos on various computer science subjects.~~ _Account terminated due to violations of Youtube Policies._

 ## Books